gungho0619/JS-questions/README.md

 The unary plus tries to convert an operand to a number. `true` is `1`, and `false` is `0`.

-The string `'Lydia'` is a truthy value.
+The string `'John'` is a truthy value.
 What we're actually asking, is "Is this truthy value falsy?".
 This returns `false`.

 </p>
 </details>